Problems We Found In Lexington, Kentucky Drinking WaterRSS

 Emma Schultz M.S. | Scientific Contributor

-For our assessment of Lexington tap water, we aggregated water quality test data from Kentucky American Water, the water provider for Lexington, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference contaminant data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
+We've updated our assessment of Lexington drinking water to include the most current data.
+Our Water Nerds aggregated water quality test data from Kentucky American Water, the water provider for Lexington, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze. e cross reference contaminant data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we sell in Lexington are optimized with these issues in mind.

 Lexington's Drinking Water Sources